bedardbrandon928/National-Unity-and-Prosperity-Accord-NUPA/README.md

 **To Verify as a Node:**
 1. Run the [/simulations/NUPA Singularity Audit (The Zero Point).py](https://github.com/bedardbrandon928/National-Unity-and-Prosperity-Act-NUPA/blob/main/simulations/NUPA%20Singularity%20Audit%20(The%20Zero%20Point).py)
 2. Export the .csv of the 100M Monte Carlo results.
-3. Post the graph to any platform that hasn't banned you yet.
+3. Post the results to any platform that hasn't banned you yet.
 4. Tag it: #NUPA_Node_Active

 ---